modonohoe/print-smoothies/README.md

 No other issues with the program were detected in the browser testing.

 - The game has been tested on multiple mobile devices in person and via all the available devices on Dev Tools toolbar.
 This program does not work well on iPhone (particularly as there is no 'enter' button only a 'return' which two of my friends who tested the program said would not let them input anything).
-This issue appears to only apply to iPhone and not Apple iOs in general as the program runs well on Mac (excep as seen below where the name 'Theresa', when entered on a Mac computer, caused a once-off bug.)
+This issue appears to only apply to iPhone and not Apple iOs in general as the program runs well on Mac (except as seen below where the name 'Theresa', when entered on a Mac computer, caused a once-off bug.)

 ![Mac one-off bug](assets/documentation/theresa-bug.png)